awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

 **Operational configuration**

-The following operational configuration enforces limits on how an application processes requests\.
+The following freeform configuration enforces limits on how an application processes requests\.

 ------
 #### [ JSON ]